-Pothos (Epipremnum) – Versatile Indoor Trailing Plant
+Pothos Plants (Epipremnum) – Versatile Indoor Trailing Plant

-Discover the effortless beauty of Pothos (Epipremnum), one of the most adaptable and fast-growing indoor plants available at Boma Garden Centre in Kentish Town.
-Known for its lush trailing vines and attractive heart-shaped leaves, Pothos thrives in a wide range of household conditions, from bright rooms to lower-light corners.
-Perfect for shelves, bookcases, hanging planters and modern living spaces, it’s a favourite for beginners and seasoned plant lovers alike.
+Native to the South Pacific, specifically the Solomon Islands, Pothos thrives in a wide range of household conditions, from bright rooms to lower-light corners.
+Perfect for shelves, bookcases, hanging planters and modern living spaces, it’s a favourite for both beginners and seasoned plant lovers alike.
 At Boma, we offer premium Epipremnum varieties and expert guidance on watering, feeding, shaping and long-term indoor care.

 The Pothos (Epipremnum) is one of the most versatile, fast-growing and reliable indoor plants, valued for its glossy heart-shaped leaves, easy-care nature and ability to thrive in a wide range of home environments.
 At Boma Garden Centre in Kentish Town, Pothos is consistently among the most popular choices for London households, offering instant greenery and effortless styling for shelves, bookcases, hanging baskets and tall plant stands.
+We work exclusively with trusted growers to ensure our customers receive only the highest quality pothos plants.

 Popular Pothos Varieties